How to Install AWS CLI on Arch Linux

 }

-Values will differ on your account.
-A valid JSON response confirms authentication is working.
-If credentials are not configured, AWS CLI reports: Unable to locate credentials.
+A valid JSON response confirms that AWS CLI can authenticate.
+If credentials are missing, AWS CLI reports Unable to locate credentials.
 You can configure credentials by running "aws configure".

 aws configure --profile production